Ackee-Blockchain/trident/documentation/docs/trident-api/account-management.md

 - `address` - The public key where the account should be stored
 - `owner` - The program ID that will own this account
 - `data` - The account data to serialize and store
+- `discriminator_override` - Optional custom discriminator bytes to use.
+If `None`, uses the discriminator from the type's `AccountDiscriminator` implementation.

 !!! warning "Discriminator Compatibility"

     For older Anchor versions where the IDL does not contain discriminator data, an 8-byte zero discriminator (`[0, 0, 0, 0, 0, 0, 0, 0]`) is used by default.
 This is typically not a problem for `get_account_with_type` as it only skips the discriminator bytes without validation.
 However, `set_account_with_type` will serialize this zero discriminator, which will cause issues when the program attempts to deserialize the account since it won't match the expected discriminator.
-Ensure your IDL contains valid discriminator data for account types you intend to set.
+Use `discriminator_override` to provide the correct discriminator if your IDL lacks this data.

 ---